-Stoking Curiosity was conceived and led by Keele University.
-The festival is co-produced and co-organised by a partnership between Keele and Staffordshire Universities, the communities of Stoke-on-Trent, the Spode site communities – the Spode Heritage Museum Trust, the Potbank and ACAVA studios, and Stoke-on-Trent City Council.
+Stoking Curiosity was originally conceived and led by Keele University as part of the Strategic Support to Expedite Embedding Public Engagement with Research (SEE-PER) grant.
+The festival is co-produced and co-organised by a partnership between Keele and Staffordshire Universities, the communities of Stoke-on-Trent, the Spode site including the Spode Heritage Museum Trust, the Potbank and ACAVA studios and YMCA North Staffordshire, All the Small Things, CiC and the Cultural Education Partnership.
+With support from Stoke-on-Trent City Council, Arts Council England and Higher Horizons+.